DigitalPool/minitalk/README.md

 ## License

 This project is developed by AbdulAzeez Shobajo.
-It is free to use and modify.
+It is from the 42 school project.

 ---